pettepiero/Dial-a-ride/README.md

 # Dial-a-ride

-Python educational implementation of [*An adaptive large neighborhood search for the multi-depot dynamic vehicle routing problem with time windows*](https://www.sciencedirect.com/science/article/abs/pii/S0360835224002432) by Wang et. al [2024].
+Python educational implementation of [*An adaptive large neighborhood search for the multi-depot dynamic vehicle routing problem with time windows*](https://www.sciencedirect.com/science/article/abs/pii/S0360835224002432) by Wang et al., 2024.

 ## Introduction
 The Vehicle Routing Problem (VRP) is a classic combinatorial optimization problem where the objective is to determine optimal routes for a fleet of vehicles to serve a set of customers, subject to various constraints.
 VRP has numerous real-world applications, including logistics, transportation, and delivery services.